kwonkyo/our-wedding/README.md

 $ npm run-script build
 ```

-Or, test the application in your local machine - just run:
+Or, to test the application in your local machine - just run:
 ```
 $ npm start
 ```